 This course provides an evaluation of the legal processes, public policy and social issues that affect persons with developmental disabilities and their families.
 Fellows examine aspects of public policy/practice in the lives of families and children with developmental disabilities, including the evolution and current definitions of disability, developmental disability and intellectual disability; legislation that has provided for civil rights in public access, employment, education and health; the issues that people with disabilities feel are most important at the current time; and the factors that came together to achieve success in the past.

 This course is a continuation of the Public Service Law course; it provides an opportunity to evaluate/understand many aspects of public policy and social issues that affect the lives of persons with developmental disabilities and their families, including local, regional, state, and national forces and trends, the principles of self-determination and maximum participation of persons with disability in planning, and implementation.

 Fellows consider how technology provides leaders extensive access to a rich array of information resources and many choices about how to communicate with their colleagues and the individuals they serve.
 This seminar covers a number of the challenging areas and makes use of class discussion, exercises, and guest lecturers.

-Family and Consumer Perspective
+Family and Community Perspective